Five blogging mistakes to avoid in 2020 (and beyond)

 Of course, you can also add yours elsewhere, like at the top of the sidebar as we have it on our blog, or in a pop-up box.

-With our 123-reg Email Marketing tool you can quickly add a signup form that you can easily customise to match your brand, and then place it on your website and blog, wherever you see fit.
-And if you need some advice on how to collect email addresses from your readers, you’ll find lots of great tips in this beginner’s guide to building your first email list.
+If you need some advice on how to collect email addresses from your readers, you’ll find lots of great tips in this beginner’s guide to building your first email list.

 Now, once you start adding subscribers to your list, don’t make the mistake of forgetting about it.
 You’ve worked hard to build it so make sure you put it to work.
 Email your audience to let them know whenever you’ve published a new post that they might enjoy reading, and build a relationship with them where they trust your advice and whatever it is you’re selling.